tom-seddon/beeblink/docs/tools.md

 ## Speed Test

 Transfers data to and from the server repeatedly to get a rough estimate of throughput.
+Main memory and (when active) second processor memory are both tested, and on Electron it'll do separate tests in modes 0, 3 and 4 to monitor the overhead.

-Speed Test will ask you how many iterations you want to run - each one transfers at least 25 KB, so pick as many as you can be bothered to wait for!
+Speed Test will ask you how many iterations you want to run, then do its thing.
+While testing transfers to main memory, you'll see the screen fill with junk; for transfers to second processor memory, you'll see nothing obvious.

-If running without the Tube, throughput to and from main memory will be tested; if running over the Tube, it'll test throughput for main memory and throughput for the second processor as well.

-When transferring data to and from main memory, the screen will fill with junk, so you can see something is happening.
-When transferring data to and from the second processor memory you won't see anything obvious.

 Results are printed to the screen, and also saved to a text file on drive Z on the BeebLink volume.